Meningitis - meningococcalMeningococcal meningitis; Gram negative - meningococcus

 Exams and Tests

-If the health care provider thinks meningitis is possible, a lumbar puncture ("spinal tap") should be done to remove a sample of spinal fluid (cerebrospinal fluid, or CSF) for testing.
+If the provider thinks meningitis is possible, a lumbar puncture ( spinal tap ) will likely be done to remove a sample of spinal fluid for testing.

-If the patient is allergic to penicillin, chloramphenicol may be used.
-Sometimes corticosteroids may be used, especially in children.
+- If there is an allergy to penicillin, chloramphenicol may be used.

 - Household members